 Prereq: One semester of biology, two semesters of chemistry.
 This course introduces students to the fundamental biochemical principles that underlie cell function.
 Topics include the structure and function of biomolecules, including proteins, lipids, carbohydrates and nucleic acids, as well as the metabolic pathways involved in their synthesis and degradation.
 Emphasis is given to metabolic regulation and mechanisms of enzyme action.

 GMS BT 406: Cytogenetics

-Prereq: one semester of biology, BT 110 (Intro Biomed Lab Sci), and BT 413 (Mol Bio) or BT 436 (Genetics), or consent of program director.
+Prereq: one semester of biology, intro biomed lab, and molecular biology or genetics, or consent of program director.
 Advanced course designed for those considering a clinical or research career in human genetics with an emphasis on clinical cytogenetics (chromosome testing).
 The course covers types of chromosome abnormalities, methodology, nomenclature and clinical significance in pregnancy, birth defects, and cancer.
 Laboratory work includes basic blood culture, chromosome preparation, banding, identification and karyotyping.
 The course also provides an updated review of latest cytogenetic methodology and applications, such as FISH, comparative genomic hybridization (CGH) and array CGH lab.
-Also offered at graduate level with consent of program director.
+Also offered at graduate level.
 Laboratory course.

 GMS BT 407: Molecular Genetics